rezacsedu/Drug-Drug-Interaction-Prediction/README.md

 * Keras
 * TensorFlow.

+### How to use this repository
+-- First, collect the DrugBank, KEGG drug, OFFSIDES, and PharmGKB datasets from their website.
+-- Then convert them into RDF using 5* linked open data principal e.g. convert the data into n-triple or n-quad format.
+-- Then generate the embeddings, which should provide the feature vector for each drug in the knowledge graphs.
+-- Once you have the feature vectors generated, run the

+### Acknowledgement
+The src/ml.py library and RDF2Vec methods are based on https://github.com/rcelebi/GraphEmbedding4DDI by Remzi Celebi et al.

 ### Citation request
+If you use the code of this repository for your reserch, please consider citing the following paper:
     @inproceedings{karim2019ddiconvlstm,
         title={Drug-Drug Interaction Prediction Based on Knowledge Graph Embeddings and Convolutional-LSTM Network}, author={Md.
 Rezaul Karim, Michael Cochez, Joao Bosco Jares, Mamtaz Uddin, Stefan Decker, and Oya Beyan},